 The OIG consists of the Immediate Office, Office of General Counsel, and six divisions.
 Each division is headed by an Assistant Inspector General.

 Michael E. Horowitz was confirmed as Inspector General for the Department of Justice (DOJ) by the U.S. Senate on March 29, 2012.
 He was sworn in as the fourth confirmed Inspector General on April 16, 2012.
 See More

 Senior Counsel – Adam Miles

 Chief Innovation Officer – VACANT

 The Audit Division is the OIG’s largest division and is made up of 200 skilled auditors, program analysts, statisticians and other operational staff.
 Through its multi-disciplined staff, the Audit Division conducts performance audits of Department programs and operations and oversees annual audits of over $35 billion in Department expenditures.
 The Division also conducts audits of external entities that receive Department funding through its various contracts and grant programs.
 These audits significantly assist the Department in its efforts to prevent waste, fraud and abuse, and to promote economy and efficiency in its operations.
 The Division’s robust oversight program is primarily driven by risk-based assessments of Department operations, as well as legal mandates, congressional requests, current events, and the Department’s Top Management and Performance Challenges as identified by the OIG each year.

 Assistant Inspector General – Jason R. Malmstrom

-The Investigations Division investigates alleged violations of fraud, abuse and integrity laws that govern DOJ employees, operations, grantees and contractors.
-Investigations Division Special Agents develop cases for criminal prosecution, civil, or administrative action.
+The Investigations Division investigates alleged violations of fraud, abuse, and integrity laws that govern DOJ employees, operations, grantees, and contractors.
+Investigations Division Special Agents develop cases for criminal or civil prosecution, or administrative action.